IIanonymeII/Tennis-Predictor/prediction_tennis/src/preprocessing/README.md

 >  - Helper functions for column pairing (p1 vs. p2)

 > - **`main_cleaning.ipynb`**
-  Central notebook for preprocessing.
+  Entry point for raw data cleaning.
 It concatenates all raw data and starts the cleaning process.
   Uses [fuzzywuzzy](https://pypi.org/project/fuzzywuzzy/) to match and link tournaments between `Flashscore` and `Wikipedia`, as well as to reconcile player data between `ATPTour` and `Flashscore`.

+> - **`main_feature.ipynb`**
+  Main notebook for feature engineering.
+Generates advanced features from the cleaned dataset.
+  Includes Elo, Trueskill, Glicko ratings.
+Adds last-match statistics, match-level stats (sets, scores, etc.), and derived metrics

 ## 💻 Usage

 ### Run Preprocessing & Feature Engineering

 1. Open and execute all cells in **`main_cleaning.ipynb`** to perform data concatenation and cleaning.
-2. ...
+2. Open and execute all cells in **`main_feature.ipynb`** to generate engineered features from the cleaned data.
 3. ...